department-of-veterans-affairs/vets-website/content/pages/faq.md

                           <li>With your existing <strong>DS Logon</strong> account, <strong>or</strong></li>
                           <li>By creating an account through ID.me (our trusted technology partner)</li>
                         </ul>
                         <p><strong>Note:</strong> If you have a premium <strong>My Health<em>e</em> Vet</strong> or premium <strong>DS Logon</strong> account, using it to sign in is the easiest way to get access to all Vets.gov tools.
-When you sign in with an existing premium account, ID.me will receive your verified information and you won't need to prove your identity again.</p>
+When you sign in with an existing premium account, ID.me will receive your verified information and you won't need to prove your identity again on Vets.gov before using tools that require this higher level of security.</p>
                         <p><a href="/faq/" class="login-required">Sign in now</a>.</p>
                       </div>
                     </div>